thulin82/website/content/kurser/dbjs/projekt-internetbanken.md

 * Show the accumulated interest for each account.
 * Show the content of you own special account where all transaction fees goes.
 (This one is for the nice lodge in Sunny Spain).

-The management reports should be implemented as stored procedures and should be executed through a MySQL client (Workbench och CLI).
+The management reports should be implemented as stored procedures and should be executed through a MySQL client (Workbench and CLI).